 Previously, the Special Compensation Fund was maintained pursuant to Section 31 of the Legal Profession Act, was financed by members' annual assessments, and claims were recorded net of recoveries when they had been approved for payment.
 In 2012, the Legal Profession Amendment Act, 2012 repealed section 31 of the Legal Profession Act.
 In addition, Section 23 of the Legal Profession Act was amended to remove the requirement that practising lawyers pay the Special Compensation Fund assessment.
 Section 50 of the Legal Profession Amendment Act, 2012 provides for the transfer of unused reserves that remain within the Special Compensation Fund to the Lawyers Insurance Fund for the purposes of the insurance program, which has provided insurance coverage since 2004 for dishonest appropriation of money or other property entrusted to and received by insured lawyers.
 In 2017, pursuant to Section 50 of the Legal Profession Amendment Act, \$1 million of unused reserves were transferred to the Lawyers Insurance Fund and the remainder was held in the Special Compensation fund to offset expected external counsel fees.
-Most of the remaining reserves are expected to be used in subsequent years to offset external counsel costs, after which any remaining balance will be transferred to the Lawyers Insurance Fund.
+Most of the remaining reserves are expected to be used in subsequent years to offset external counsel costs.